This article briefly explains the background of transactions to and from an XRP Ledger wallet on GateHub.

 - BTC deposit addresses should always be empty.
 Transactions are forwarded to a GateHub-owned wallet on the BTC network.

-- When the deposit is detected on the BTC network, a corresponding amount of GateHub UAB BTCs is sent from a GateHub XRP Ledger wallet to the user’s XRP Ledger wallet address.
+- When the deposit is detected on the BTC network, a corresponding amount of GateHub Crypto BTCs are sent from a GateHub XRP Ledger wallet to the user’s XRP Ledger wallet address.

 The deposit tutorial is available here.